Dorethea van der Merwe

-Dorethea van der Merwe (also known as Dorethea Kraft and sometimes incorrectly referred to as "Dorothea") was the first woman hanged under the Union of South Africa.
+Dorethea van der Merwe (1880 – 16 August 1921), also known as Dorethea Kraft and sometimes incorrectly referred to as "Dorothea", was the first woman hanged in the Union of South Africa.
 In 1921 she was convicted of the murder of Louis Tumpowski.
 He had been murdered on her farm, Treurfontein ("Sorrow fountain"), in Lichtenburg, Transvaal in 1918.

 Treurfontein farm

 The present-day town of Coligny is situated on Treurfontein farm.
 It has been the site of tragic events both before and after the murder of Louis Tumpowski.
 In 1914 General Louis Botha announced his intention to invade South West Africa, then referred to locally as German West Africa, as part of the assistance of Great Britain during the First World War.
 Koos de la Rey was amongst those opposed to it and travelled to a meeting in Potchefstroom, via a gathering at the farm, where he was to meet senior military officials.
 He was shot and killed at a police road-block near the farm.
 Official accounts of the incident vary, with some stating that de la Rey did not stop at the road-block, while others state that his vehicle was mistaken for one belonging to the Foster gang.
 The day after the funeral a meeting was held at the farm and tensions ran high as it was suspected that de la Rey had been killed deliberately.

 The farm belonged to Dorethea van der Merwe who was then using the name Dorethea Kraft.
-Records of her early life are not readily available but it is believed that she had either been divorced or widowed and was trying to eke out an existence on the farm with the help of her daughter, Polly and the black labourers.
+Records of her early life are not readily available but it is believed that she had either been divorced or widowed and was trying to eke out an existence on the farm with the help of her daughter, Polly, and the black labourers.
 Several seasons of severe drought coupled with poor soil quality had resulted in her efforts being reduced to subsistence farming, which was further exacerbated by the common practice amongst the farm workers of being recalcitrant and not accepting instructions from women.

 Victim

-Louis Tumpowski was a Jewish immigrant from the United States of America who arrived in South Africa in 1887 at the age of twenty-five.
+Louis Tumpowski was a Jewish immigrant from the United States who arrived in South Africa in 1887 at the age of twenty-five.
 He made his way to Johannesburg, which was a small but rapidly expanding mining town at that time, with the intention of selling general provisions to the gold mine workers and prospectors.
 Even as his business prospered he would still personally visit farms and smallholdings in the area to obtain fresh supplies and this was how the 54 year old Tumpowski met Dorethea Kraft.